Terms and Conditions

 2. Service Description

-Deal Once is a peer-to-peer marketplace platform operating in Australia that facilitates:
+Deal Once is a peer-to-peer marketplace platform available worldwide (subject to Section 2.1) that facilitates:

 - Product Marketplace: Buying and selling of goods between users